 Undergraduate Medical Applications

-The undergraduate route to medicine requires early preparation, at a time when a lot of people are not serious about life, and that is exactly what makes it challenging.
-The truth is, very few people are sure about what they want to do in life in high school.
-The level of motivation, maturity, and aptitude expected of undergraduate medicine applicants requires one to be well-prepared, focused, and serious about what they want to do in life.
+The undergraduate route to medicine requires early preparation, although very few people are sure about what they want to do in life in high school.
+The level of motivation, maturity, and aptitude required of undergraduate medicine applicants requires one to be well-prepared, focused.

 Getting a high ATAR and UCAT score is crucial to an undergraduate application.
 The UCAT needs to be studied alongside an already demanding Year 12 curriculum.
-All of this can be very overwhelming; it means giving up on comfort, social life and holidays.
+This can mean making sacrifices, which some year 12s may not be ready to do.

 Your Child’s ATAR Requirement For Medicine In Australia

-The journey to get a high ATAR can be a challenging one.
 ATAR results are made up of 50% school examinations and 50% exams.
-This 50-50 split means that a student’s performance needs to be consistently high throughout the year—performing well in school examinations as well as final external state-wide exams.
-This requires focus and motivation.
+This 50-50 split means that a student’s performance needs to be consistently high throughout the year.

-A Parents’ role in this is as crucial as the students’ role.
+A parent's role in this is as crucial as the students' role.
 You need to ensure that your child is provided with all the resources, time, and comfort to be able to perform consistently.
-The environment at home can have a big impact on your child’s performance.
-Make sure there’s peace and quiet at home for your child to study.
-Play your part by consistently offering them encouragement to keep them motivated, because what they’re trying to achieve is indeed challenging.
+Play your part by consistently offering them encouragement to keep them motivated.

 Preparing My Child For UCAT

-The UCAT is a compulsory aptitude test required by most undergraduate medical schools in Australia.
-It is designed to assess certain key skills that are required to be a successful medical student.
-The exam is only two hours long and requires extreme concentration and practice to execute well.
+The UCAT is a compulsory aptitude test for most undergraduate medical schools in Australia.
+It assesses key skills needed for medical study and is just two hours long, requiring strong focus and plenty of practice.

 How Can My Child Get A High UCAT Score?

-We here at Frasers offer a range of UCAT courses, ranging from quick weekend strategy courses to a comprehensive study scheme that provides over 10 hours of one-on-one tutoring.
+Fraser’s offer a range of UCAT courses, ranging from quick Weekend Strategy courses to a Comprehensive study scheme that provides over 10 hours of one-on-one tutoring.
 We have experienced tutors, who have been teaching successful UCAT strategies for a number of years.

 The Medical School Interview